top of page

 Hayley Svensson Headshot_edited.jpg

-HAYLEY SVENSSON, ms | PhD Student
+HAYLEY SVENSSON, ms | PhD Candidate

 Pronouns: she/her | E-mail: hayley.svensson@rutgers.edu | Google Scholar | CV